 Fortune interviews Deena about exciting tech sectors, living a balanced life and the difficulties of entrepreneurship.

 AllThingsDigital writes how Wanelo is a social shopping sensation not just by the company's vision but by the company's commitment to having fun as a team while creating value for users—and Deena's love of Squishables.

-CNNMoney reports that Wanelo is the hot online mall drawing 8 million shopaholics, who spend an average of 50 minutes per day on Wanelo, and brands are quickly catching on.
+CNNMoney reports that Wanelo is the hot online mall drawing millions of shopaholics, who spend an average of 50 minutes per day on Wanelo, and brands are quickly catching on.

 In a TV interview with Bloomberg West, Wanelo investor and board member Ann Miura-Ko of Floodgate Capital discusses how she has never seen growth and engagement metrics like Wanelo's and how she views the company as the next big thing.

 Vanity Fair names Deena to The Next Establishment, an annual listing of fifteen up-and-comers to keep an eye on.

 Re/code reports that Deena has joined Wet Seal's board of directors to help the company better understand what today’s customer expects in terms of an online, social shopping experience.

 Forbes writes that Wanelo is taking a different approach to ecommerce with its social shopping service and vision to provide a single place for people to organize all of their shopping.

 Deena tells female entrepreneurs how to turn the "challenges" of being a women in tech into opportunities.